whiteh4cker-tr/ContextVault/README.md

 - **Context windows are finite and passages are dropped.** When passages do not fit, whole ones are dropped from the bottom up and the interface says how many.
 A long document asked about comprehensively may see less of itself than you expect.
+- **The prompt fence covers quoted text, not file names.** Passage bodies have their tag-openers neutralised, but the `document="…"` attribute is built from the file name as it stands on disk, and a name may carry a newline or a quote.
+A file named `invoice`, a newline, then `</source>` followed by more text therefore does place a literal fence closer — and that text — outside the fence.
+Nothing else is reachable from a model
+  response: no tool calling, no network from the renderer, no shell.
 - **No OCR.** A scanned PDF has no text layer, so extraction returns nothing and the document is reported as such rather than quietly indexed as empty.
-- **Inference speed is hardware-bound.** Around 2–4 tokens/s on the reference machine.
+- **Inference speed is hardware-bound.** Generation runs 2.4 – 9 tokens/s on the
+  reference machine.
 Long answers take tens of seconds, which is why the transcript streams and the stop button exists.
 - **The vector library is young.** Its metadata filters return zero rows silently, so filtering is done in application code; its default index capacity aborts processes;
   and one index per process is a constraint inherited from the native layer.
 All three